 The same elephant pump that launched our work in 1998, is still a core part of our work today.

 This pump is ideal for the smaller villages we work in, which are excluded from larger projects due to their small size.
-Cheap to build, easy to install and using local materials, the elephant pump has proved a successful piece of kit.
+Cheap to build, easy to install and using local materials, it has proved a successful piece of kit.

 Using local workers also gives them a sense of ownership for the project and ensures they have the skills to build and repair these pumps.